lukehawkins2205/Charity-Website-WP-Theme/README.md

 Hi!
 This is a website that I developed for a local charity.
 They needed an online presence but also required a central repository for members to keep up to date with the latest news from their charity.
 The perfect solution for this was to build a website with a CMS attached to it.

->The live website uses a locked repo.
-You can find the link to it via linktr.ee
+>This repo is not used for the live website.
+I have linked the live website in linktr.ee

 ## Technologies